logo

 “Well, my beauty’s kind of aged now,” I shrugged and started pulling up another show, hoping to get a whiff of something.
 “Maybe it’s time for us to separate.”

 “Yep.
-That’s exactly what I’m talking about!”
+That’s exactly what I’m talking about.”

-“You rented the Ford.
-You can’t own a rented car, and you certainly can’t sell it!
-I mean, it would be awesome if you could pull this trick, but could you really?
+“I believe you rented the Ford.
+Am I right?
+You certainly can’t sell a leased car!
+I mean, it would be awesome if you could pull this trick, but could you really?”

 “But how could you even know all that?”
 I asked, flabbergasted.